duerrfk/Faros/README.md

 * Full support for all Eddystone frame types (UID, URL, TLM)
 * Energy efficiency allowing for runtimes of several years
-* Using standard platforms: commodity Arduino and nRF8001 BLE module
+* Using popular and powerful hardware platforms: Arduino and nRF8001 BLE chip
-* Simplicity of hardware: easy to build using an commodity Arduino or our Faros board together with the BLE module MOD-nRF8001 from Olimex [3]
+* Simplicity of hardware: easy to build using a commodity Arduino or our Faros board together with the BLE module MOD-nRF8001 from Olimex [3]

 This project includes: